Child abuse is uncomfortable to talk about. That’s why we have to talk about it.

 Contact Shannon Perry with questions

-Shannon is the Community Outreach & Education Specialist at CACSEI.
+Shannon is the Director of Community Outreach at CACSEI.
 She has years of experience in the field of child abuse, sexual abuse, and neglect.